jackiepiepkorn/jackiepiepkorn/README.md

-- 👋 Hi, I’m @jackiepiepkorn
+- 👋 Hi, I’m @jackiepiepkorn from @acmucsd
 - 👀 I’m interested in Software and AI.
 - 🌱 I’m currently learning Computer Organization and Systems Programming in C and Assembly languages.
 <!--- - 💞️ I’m looking to collaborate on projects related to Machine Learning or Software Engineering. --->